Skip to Content

 Assembling a Wide Elastic Headband

-• Pick a 1/4-inch elastic that matches your fabric’s stretch
+• Select 1/4-inch elastic matching your fabric’s stretch

-• Fold fabric lengthwise with right sides together, then sew along the edge using your sewing machine’s stretch stitch
+Fold fabric lengthwise with right sides together, then sew using a stretch stitch on your machine for a professional finish.

 Adding Embellishments and Decorative Elements